 I have never been a fan of childcare – why go on a family break and not spend time with your children?!
 But I am a convert.
 The morning sessions let us have three meals a day with the children, whole afternoons together and let the children experience things that we couldn’t give them.
 All of the childcare staff are English and qualified in childcare.
 They were all absolutely fantastic with the children and we couldn’t have asked for more.
 The childcare was split into different age groups, with siblings being kept together where possible and LP and Little Man couldn’t have enjoyed it more.
 It was incredible.

-Mark Warner offer mountain biking, tennis and a whole range of water sports all included in the holiday price.
+Mark Warner Lemnos offers mountain biking, tennis on multiple tennis courts and a whole range of water sports all included in the holiday price and with qualified instructors on site.
 I can’t swim very well, and have very little confidence in the water – but even I pushed my boundaries and tried something new, taking a kayak out for just short of an hour by myself one morning.
 It was a great experience and something I’m so glad I did.

 The whole of the waterfront couldn’t be safer, with life boats out in the bay and someone always on watch in a tower on the beach too.
 The waterfront team are so quick to jump into action when needed and it was so good to know that whatever water sport you tried you would be well supervised.
 Buoyancy aids are mandatory and are available in even the smallest sizes, meaning that even toddlers can get out on the water.
 Mark Warner really makes everything as accessible and inclusive as possible, whatever your age or ability level.